-RETIREMENT PROGRAM
+SECTION 7 RETIREMENT PROGRAM

 - A. The City shall continue to participate in the California Public Employees Retirement System (CalPERS).
-Under CalPERS, the City provides the 2%@55 Miscellaneous Plan formula for all employees who are "classic members" as defined by the Public Employees' Pension Reform Act of 2013 (PEPRA).
-Classic employees are currently defined as those who were enrolled in CalPERS as of December 31, 2012.
+Under CalPERS, the City provides the 2%@55 Miscellaneous Plan formula for all employees who are "classic members" as defined by the Public Employees' Pension Reform Act of2013 (PEPRA).
 For all "new members" as defined by PEPRA, the City provides the 2%@62 formula.
-New members are currently defined as employees not previously enrolled in CalPERS as of January 1, 2013 (and not meeting certain exceptions provided under PEPRA).
 Employees of the City who are hired on or after January 1, 2013 who classified as new members under PEPRA are subject to the other CalPERS terms and conditions set forth in PEPRA. - B. Effective the first pay period after the City Council approve the Resolution No. 5761, changing the payment and reporting value of Employer Paid Member Contributions (EPMC), City employees who are classic members shall share in the cost of CalPERS coverage through payroll deduction as follows: